rabiasevil/nematode/README.md

 How to Use
 To replicate or extend the analyses:
 1. Clone this repository: git clone https://github.com/rabiasevil/nematode.git
-2. Download the required files:
+2. OR download the required files:

 •	Nematode.ipynb: The primary Jupyter Notebook containing the analysis.

 •	Nematode.csv: The dataset with nematode samples and heavy metal concentrations.

-Save these files into the same directory as the notebook.
+Save the Nematode.csv file into the same directory as the notebook.

 4. Open Jupyter Notebook in your local environment.